-Starvation Ridge Trail is a 7.9 mile loop trail located near Cascade Locks, Oregon that features a waterfall and is rated as difficult.
-The trail is primarily used for hiking and trail running and is accessible from April until October.
+Starvation Ridge and Warren Lake Loop Trail is a 9.8 mile moderately trafficked loop trail located near Cascade Locks, Oregon that features a lake and is rated as difficult.
+The trail offers a number of activity options and is best used from April until October.

 Head east along Hwy 84 to Exit 55, Starvation Creek State Park & Rest Area.